foundriesio/docs/source/reference-manual/linux/linux-net-debug.rst

    $ sudo /usr/sbin/tcpdump -i bt0

-Note that if you only have once such device, the network interface will be torn down by the kernel if the Bluetooth link is lost.
+Note that if you only have one such device, the network interface will be torn down by the kernel if the Bluetooth link is lost.
 When that happens, you'll see a message like this from tcpdump: